wp-plugins/nitwpress/readme.txt

 5. Enter your Twitter account information to the widget control

 == Changelog ==

+= 0.9.2.5 =
+* Using cURL options for following location HTTP header.
+* Checking XML error for API result.

 = 0.9.2.4 =
 * Users can use different background image than Twitter.